 3 weeks duration

-• Physical activity
+- · Physical activity

-• Creative Arts
+- Creative Arts

-• Universal Human Values
+- Universal Human Values

-• Literary
+- Literary

-• Proficiency Modules
+- Proficiency Modules

-• Lectures by Eminent People
+- Lectures by Eminent People

-• Visits to local Areas
+- Visits to local Areas

-• Familiarization to Dept./Branch & Innovations
+- Familiarization to Dept./Branch & Innovations

-Inductio on program for students to be offered right at the start of the first year.

 1. Induction Program:

 When new students enter an institution, they come with diverse thoughts, backgrounds and preparations.
 It is important to help them adjust to the new environment and inculcate in them the ethos of the institution with a sense of larger purpose.
 Precious little is done by most of the institutions, except for an orientation program lasting a couple of days.